Purdue-CS-24/PickupLines/README.md

 - It would be dishonest to say I only want to be academic with you
 - Baby if you were github, I would commit to pushing my branch into you every day
 - Are you a write-back cache?
 Because you're a bit dirty
+- Hey, are you a recursive algorithm?
+Because I wanna do you all night until you stack overflow.